CNFeffery/feffery-antd-docs/documents/AntdDraggerUpload-en_US.md

 - **status:** *string* type, used to set the display status of the current file.
 Possible values are `'done'` (successful upload status) and `'error'` (upload failed status).
 - **uid:** *string* type, used to uniquely identify the current file.
 - **url:** *string* type, used to set the download link of the current file.
+- **uploadResponse：** Used to listen to the response information from the upload interface.
 - **taskId:** *string* type, used to indicate the `uploadId` status corresponding to the current uploaded record.
 When a value is passed in, it will be used as the default `uploadId` when the `uploadId` of the current component is not set.
 - **fileSize:** *int* type, used to set the size of the current file.